OxideMod/Oxide/README.md

 Current extensions are listed below:

+ * Oxide.Ext.Lua - Allows Lua plugins to be loaded
+ * Oxide.Ext.Python - Allows Python plugins to be loaded
+ * Oxide.Ext.JavaScript - Allows JavaScript plugins to be loaded
+ * Oxide.Ext.Rust - Provides support for the Rust Experimental server
  * Oxide.Ext.Unity - Provides support for Unity games
- * Oxide.Ext.Rust - Provides support for the Rust server
- * Oxide.Ext.Lua - Allows Lua plugins to be loaded

 As an example to what kind of extensions may be used in the future, here is a non-exhaustive list of possibilities:

- * Oxide.Ext.Py - Allows python plugins to be loaded
- * Oxide.Ext.JS - Allows JavaScript plugins to be loaded
  * Oxide.Ext.MySQL - Allows plugins to access a MySQL database
  * Oxide.Ext.WebServer - Allows the server or modded game to also host a web server